 "I am driving to Fairfield today to help a family put in a new door so they are in compliance with the regulations.
 It would be great if we had a handyman connection to do these things."

-Craig Barton, AFS Director of Foster Care (on his day off)
+- Craig Barton, AFS Director of Foster Care and Adoptions (on his day off)

 "Kids of all ages get pulled out of their homes all hours of the day and are sent to a receiving center or emergency shelter while waiting for placement.
 They literally are carrying their belongings in a trash bag.
 Every kid deserves the dignity to have their belongings at least be carried in a duffle bag.
 Can we partner with someone to help us give every child a duffle or rolling bag?"